-Murdered backpacker's mother writes angry letter to Trump over terror list
+Mother of slain backpacker writes angry letter to Trump over terror list

 "I have lived and worked in the Islamic world for a number of years ...
 Mia traveled in Turkey and Morocco too, albeit too briefly," she wrote.

 "We encountered nothing but respect and hospitality from people who are committed to courtesy and honoring their fellow human beings.
-This vilification ... is a terrifying reminder of the horror that can ensure when we allow ourselves to be led by ignorant people into darkness and hatred."
+This vilification ... is a terrifying reminder of the horror that can ensue when we allow ourselves to be led by ignorant people into darkness and hatred."

-The Trump administration has not responded to Ayliffe as yet.
+The Trump administration has not responded to Ayliffe.
 CNN has reached out to her for further comment.